ghoulmann/raspberry_pi_gifted/gifted.md

-{draw:frame} 2GB has probably never really been seriously attempted because it's entirely impractical given the size of the operating
+2GB has probably never really been seriously attempted because it's entirely impractical given the size of the operating
 system: Raspbian is just shy of 2GB.
 A 2GB card therefore leaves very little space with which either the user or the computer can do anything meaningful.
 A 4GB card leaves 2GB to work with: that's a lot of room for code.
-It's not a comfortable fit for multimedia: given, it's about two thousand minutes of music moderately encoded; however, it won't hold a complete movie encoded for high {text:soft-page-break} definition.
+It's not a comfortable fit for multimedia: given, it's about two thousand minutes of music moderately encoded; however, it won't hold a complete movie encoded for high definition.
 That would be a shame, given Raspberry Pi's video capabilities.
 8, 16, 32, 64GB SD cards are all viable options: if you're going for a streaming media center or an arcade emulator,